 If shopping and dating have gone digital, it comes as no surprise that job selection has also begun relying on codes and algorithms.

 Specific companies have online recruitment tools in place to filter out job applications based on keywords that define what they are looking for.

 ZipRecruiter is an online job distribution and job board service.
 The web-based platform released top buzzwords in five-star resumes ranked by potential employers.

-On the other hand, resumes which gave impressions of inexperience and focused on individuality rather than teamwork were negatively rated.
+On the other hand, resumes that gave impressions of inexperience and focused on individuality rather than teamwork were negatively rated.

 Words like “first,” “need,” “hard,” and “myself” in resumes made it 79% less likely to achieve five-star ratings.

 6) Make Relevant Sections

 Organize the data into sections so that the recruiter can immediately find what they’re looking for.

 Avoid sections with information irrelevant to the job, like hobbies, personal interests, and languages (unless required).

 Objectives can go either way.
 Some employers consider it your 30-second pitch while others deem it unnecessary.
 If your aim is too generic, then skip it and use that space for listing other accomplishments.

 7) Word Count Over Page Count

 Jacob Bollinger is a lead data scientist at Bright.com, an employment site with more than 2.5 million job listings.

 His research found that word count matters more than the number of pages.
 “The number of words affected recruiters in a bell curve manner.

 So what’s the magic word count that keeps recruiters reading (aside from your work experience)?
 About 390 words per page,” said Bollinger.

 It can be frustrating not to be able to give a live presentation of all the fantastic work you’ve done and can do to potential employers.

 Instead, you count on your resume to shout out your experiences and achievements for you.
 It might be easy enough to list down all your work experiences and qualifications, but portraying your accomplishments in the right light can be a real head-scratcher.